Nooneokf/temp-mail/public/blog/how-to-access-old-temp-mail.md

 ---
 title: "Trying to Access Old Temp Mail?
 Here's What You Need to Know"
 description: "Can you access an old temp mail inbox?
-This guide explains the realities of retrieving old temporary emails, what might be possible with FreeCustom.Email, and why temp mail is designed for disposability."
+This guide explains the realities of retrieving old temporary emails, what might be possible with tempmail.encorebot.me, and why temp mail is designed for disposability."
 date: 2023-08-28
 updated: 2024-06-15
 author: